Bodo-inc/Bodo-examples/README.md

 Many of the data generation scripts and example scripts can take in optional arguments.
 `python path/script.py --help` shows the usage.

+By default all examples and data generation scripts can be run from home directory (Bodo-examples) without any changes.
+Otherwise, make sure to change path of data files.

 For more information on data generation and examples, please see the docstring at the top of each python script.

 - [Monte Carlo Pi Calculation](examples/miscellaneous/pi.py)